arapulido/katacoda-scenarios/autoscaling-k8s/step6_1.md

 Edit the value to `true` and re-apply the manifest by executing `kubectl apply -f datadog/datadog-cluster-agent.yaml`{{execute}}

-Let's check that the change had effect by executing the cluster agent status command: `kubectl exec -ti $(kubectl get pods -l app=datadog-cluster-agent -o jsonpath='{.items[0].metadata.name}') -- agent status | grep "Custom Metrics Server" -A3`{{execute}} You should get an output similar to this:
+Let's check that the change had effect by executing the cluster agent status command: `kubectl exec -ti deploy/datadog-cluster-agent -- agent status | grep "Custom Metrics Server" -A3`{{execute}} You should get an output similar to this:

 ```
 Custom Metrics Server